YaleDHLab/intertext/README.md

 If you open a web browser to `localhost:7092`, you will be able to browse discovered intertexts.

-## Processing New Data
+## Discovering Text Reuse

-To process new data, you need to install the app dependencies, then replace the files in `data/texts` with your text files and replace the metadata file in `data/metadata` with a new metadata file.
+To discover text reuse in your own text files, install the app dependencies (see above), then replace the files in `data/texts` with your text files and replace the metadata file in `data/metadata` with a new metadata file.
 Make sure your new text files and metadata files are in the same format as the sample text and metadata files.

 Once your files are in place, you can identify intertexts in the data by running: